darktasevski/.dotfiles_new/README.md

 -   `Tmux` - as terminal multiplexer
 -   `zsh` - as shell
 -   `Powerlevel10k` - as zsh prompt
--   `n` as node version manager
+-   `n` - as node version manager
--   `jenv` as Java version manager
+-   `jenv` - as Java version manager
 -   custom git configuration
 -   a bunch of useful aliases
 -   a bunch of useful scripts

 Stuff I'm planning on adding and improving in the future:

--   tmuxp as tmux session manager
+-   `tmuxp` as tmux session manager
--   further tmux improvements
+-   further `tmux` improvements
--   nvim configuration improvements and fixes (some stuff is not working great)
+-   `neovim` configuration improvements and fixes (some stuff is not working great)
 -   improve font installation
 -   improve ssh and gnupg migration process